 - Situations that require us to support other people.
 A “tend and befriend response” occurs here.

-There are measurable physiological differences between the three major types of stress response, and some are healthier and more performance enhancing than others4.
+There are measurable physiological differences between the three major types of stress response, and some are healthier and more performance enhancing than others[footnote]Strictly speaking there are also ‘grey areas’ between these three major types of response; it’s a sliding scale.[/footnote].
 So for simplicity we can generalise stress responses as either “performance enhancing” or “performance impairing”; and either “healthy” or “unhealthy”.

 One aspect of modern stress and anxiety therapy is ‘optimising’ a person’s stress, so they experience healthier and more performance-enhancing stress responses.

 Stress responses generally include physiological changes such as: